sumit2011/sumit2011.github.io/html/index.md

 ```

 ### Absolute URL
-an absolute URL specifies the complete web address, including the protoclol (https://).
+An absolute URL specifies the complete web address, including the protoclol (https://).
 ```html
 <a href="https://www.google.com" title="visit google">visit google.com</a>
 ```

-### Relative URl
+### Relative URL
 A Relative URL specifies the path to the file or location relative to the current webpage.
 example: "about.html" or "../contact.html"
 ```html